massimotisi/massimotisi.github.io/publications.md

 I have published more than 70 articles in international conferences and journals (h-index: 21).

-You can find my publications on [DBLP](http://dblp.uni-trier.de/pers/hd/t/Tisi:Massimo) and some of the pdfs in free access here.
+You can find the list of my publications on [DBLP](http://dblp.uni-trier.de/pers/hd/t/Tisi:Massimo) and some of the pdfs in free access down here.
 <br/>
 <br/>